8xFF/rfcs/text/0005-media-webrtc-sdk.md

 ### 4.6.4 Session Sender create/release, actions, events

-For create a sender we need to create a transiver with kind is audio or video.
-After that we need to create a track and add it to transiver.
-Then we need to sending updateSdp request to server.
+For creating a sender, we need to create a transceiver with kind as audio or video.
+After that, we need to create a track and add it to the transceiver.
+Then we need to send an updateSDP request to the server.

-For destroy a sender, we need to remove track from transiver and remove transiver from connection.
-Then we need to sending updateSdp request to server.
+For destroying a sender, we need to remove the track from the transceiver and remove the transceiver from the connection.
+Then we need to send an updateSDP request to the server.

-Each sender has some actions and some event with rule: `session.sender.{id}.{action}`
+Each sender has some actions and events with the following rule: `session.sender.{id}.{action}`

 #### 4.6.4.1 Switch sender source